On Boussinesq's equation for water waves: Asymptotics: Overview

 \begin{enumerate}[$-$] \item Sectors I and II correspond to $1 < \zeta < \infty$.
 In these sectors, it turns out that the six saddle points on the unit circle $\partial \D$ contribute to the large $(x,t)$ behavior of $n(x,t,k)$, whereas the contributions from the six saddle points on $\R \cup \omega \R \cup \omega^2 \R$ are exponentially small.
 The contributions from the six saddle points on $\partial \D$ can be computed with the help of local parametrices involving parabolic cylinder functions.
 This generates the leading term $A(\zeta) \cos \alpha(\zeta,t) t^{-1/2} $ in (\ref{uasymptotics}).
 The reason for splitting the interval $1 < \zeta < \infty$ into two sectors is that $t \to +\infty$ in Sector II, whereas Sector I describes the rapid decay as $x \to +\infty$ even if $t$ stays bounded.

 \item Sector III corresponds to $\zeta \approx 1$.
 In this sector, the twelve saddle points cluster in three groups of four at the third roots of unity $1, \omega, \omega^2$.
 The local analysis near these three points requires the use of a novel model RH problem, which is too complicated to be solved exactly.
 The complications stem from the fact that there are two different structures nonlinearly superimposed on each other.
 Moreover, these structures are associated with different spatial and temporal scales.
-One of these structure involves the Hastings--€"McLeod solution of the Painlev\'{e} II equation, while the second structure involves the error function.
+One of these structure involves the Hastings--McLeod solution of the Painlev\'{e} II equation, while the second structure involves the error function.
 The jump structure associated with the error function is truly $3\times 3$ in the sense that it involves all three rows and columns in a nontrivial way.
 The large $t$ behavior of this model RH problem is derived in Appendix \ref{IIIappendix} which constitutes a significant part of this work.
-Our strategy for deriving these asymptotics is outlined in Section \ref{outline steepest model RHP transition}.